-The researchers had access to excellent records of cognitive ability taken by the military for all eligible males at age 19 and they used these to calculate the IQ of each individual in the study.
+The researchers had access to excellent records of cognitive ability taken by the military for all eligible males at age 19 that they used these to calculate the IQ of each individual in the study.
 This allowed them to show that IQ had risen by 0.6 of a point on average for all Norwegian males over the period of study, but had risen by 3.7 points for every extra year of education received.
 These findings provide very strong support for the ideas that education can increase IQ, but also that even those who are required to receive extra education will benefit from it.

-1. Do Brain Training.
+1. Do Brain Training

-Psychologists have known for quite some time that fundamental cognitive skills (for example the speed at which you process information) are fairly stable throughout our life and while we can often do more with what we have got, it’s not so easy to improve your basic cognitive skill levels, at least until recently.
+Psychologists have known for quite some time that fundamental cognitive skills (for example, the speed at which you process information) are fairly stable throughout our life.
+In other words, while we can often do more with what we have got, it’s not so easy to improve your basic cognitive skill levels—at least until recently.

-Decades of evidence from different laboratories, involving research with animals and humans all suggest that brains can be trained and developed by mental exercise.
-What is at issue is whether or not particular products can do this on their own and make changes where it matters; to our general intelligence, memory and mental processing speed.
+Decades of evidence from different laboratories, involving research with animals and humans, all suggest that brains can be trained and developed by mental exercise.
+What is at issue is whether or not particular products can do this on their own and make changes where it matters: to our general intelligence, memory and mental processing speed.